Marco Rubio: 113th Congress (2013–2015)

 In 2013, Rubio was part of the bipartisan "Gang of Eight" senators that crafted comprehensive immigration reform legislation.
 Rubio proposed a plan providing a path to citizenship for undocumented immigrants living in the U.S., involving payment of fines and back taxes, background checks, and a probationary period; that pathway was to be implemented only after strengthening border security.
 The bill passed the Senate 68 to 32 with his support, but Rubio then signaled that the bill should not be taken up by the House because other priorities, like repealing Obamacare, were a higher priority for him; the House never did take up the bill.
 Rubio has since explained that he still supports reform, but a different approach instead of a single comprehensive bill.

 Rubio was chosen to deliver the Republican response to President Obama's 2013 State of the Union Address.
 It marked the first time the response was delivered in English and Spanish.
-Rubio's attempt to draw a strong line against the looming defense sequestration was undercut by fellow Republican senator Rand Paul's additional response to Obama's speech that called for the sequester to be carried out.
+Rubio's attempt to draw a strong line against the looming defense sequestration stood in contrast to fellow Republican senator Rand Paul's additional response to Obama's speech that called for the sequester to be carried out.

 In April 2013, Rubio voted against an expansion of background checks for gun purchases, contending that such increased regulatory measures would do little to help capture criminals.
 Rubio voted against publishing the Senate Intelligence Committee report on CIA torture.
 In 2016, Rubio said the U.S. should "find out everything they know" from captured terrorists and should not telegraph "the enemy what interrogation techniques we will or won't use."